Jonathan2251/lbt/_sources/lld.rst.txt

   -3: -3   left justif.
   -3:   -3 right justif.

-As above, by taking the open source code advantage, Cpu0 got the more stable printf() program.
+As described above, by leveraging open source code, Cpu0 gained a more stable implementation of the ``printf()`` function.
+Once the Cpu0 backend can translate the open source C ``printf()`` program into machine instructions, the LLVM Cpu0 backend can be effectively verified using ``printf()``.

-Once Cpu0 backend can translate the printf() function of the open source C printf() program into machine instructions, the llvm Cpu0 backend can be verified with printf().
+With the high-quality open source ``printf()`` code, the Cpu0 toolchain extends from just a compiler backend to also support the C standard library.
-With the quality code of open source printf() program, the Cpu0 toolchain is extended from compiler backend to C std library support.
-(Notice that some GPL open source code are not quality code, but some are.)
+(Note that while some GPL open source code may be of lower quality, many are well-written.)

-The "Overflow exception is printed twice meaning the ISR() of debug.cpp is called twice from ch4_1_2.cpp.
+The message "Overflow exception is printed twice" means the ISR() in ``debug.cpp`` is called twice from ``ch4_1_2.cpp``.

-The printed "taskInterrupt(001)" and "taskInterrupt(011)" just are trace message from cpu0.v code.
+The printed messages ``taskInterrupt(001)`` and ``taskInterrupt(011)`` are just trace messages from ``cpu0.v`` code.

 Dynamic linker
 ~~~~~~~~~~~~~~

-I remove dynamic linker demostration from 3.9.0 because I don't know how to
+The dynamic linker demonstration was removed from version 3.9.0 because its
-do it from lld 3.9 and this demostration add lots of code in elf2hex, verilog
+implementation with lld 3.9 was unclear and required extensive additions to
-and lld of Cpu0 backend.
-However it can be run with llvm 3.7 with the following
+``elf2hex``, Verilog, and the Cpu0 backend in lld.

-command.
+However, it can still be run with LLVM 3.7 using the following command.

 .. code-block:: console